Esri/arcgis-maps-sdk-swift-toolkit/Sources/ArcGISToolkit/Documentation.docc/AugmentedReality.md

 **FlyoverSceneView**

-`FlyoverSceneView` provides an augmented reality flyover experience that allows you to to explore a scene using your device as a window into the virtual world.
+`FlyoverSceneView` provides an augmented reality flyover experience that allows you to explore a scene using your device as a window into the virtual world.
 The experince begins with the ArcGIS Scene's camera positioned over an area of interest.
 Walk around and reorient the device to focus on specific content in the scene.
 To learn more about using the FlyoverSceneView see the [FlyoverSceneView Tutorial](https://developers.arcgis.com/swift/toolkit-api-reference/tutorials/arcgistoolkit/flyoversceneviewtutorial).